 Give us a few personal details.
-In my spare time, I enjoy spending time with my teenage girls (most days) and tending to my two dogs (Nate Dogg and Hazel), one cat (Nelly Purr-tado) and five chickens that I affectionately named after rappers because ‘they know how to lay it down’.
+In my spare time, I enjoy spending time with my teenage girls and tending to my two dogs (Nate Dogg and Hazel), one cat (Nelly Purr-tado) and seven chickens that I affectionately named after rappers because ‘they know how to lay it down’.
 I also love spending time out and about in Prineville getting to visit the shops, restaurants, and events that make this town so special.

-Tell us what inspires you, or provide your favorite inspirational quote.
+Tell us your favorite inspirational quote.
 My goal is to live up to what I remind my kids to do daily as I drop them at school “Be kind, learn something new, and make good choices”.
 Also I love the words of Allen Drury: Be kind, be decent, be generous, be tollerant, compassionate and understanding.
 Be fast to praise, slow to judge.
 Remember, we’re all human and don’t cast the first stone.

 What Netflix Series do you most recommend?
 The Kindness Diaries.
 Spoiler alert – have tissues handy!

 What are three things still left on your bucket list?

 If you could write your own job title concerning what you do here, what would it be?
 Office Team Captain, AKA: “Google”.